section-engineering-education/engineering-education/content/articles/exponential-regression-in-python/index.md

 $S_i=\sum_{i=1}^{n} (y_i-ae^{bx_i})^2 = \sum_{i=1}^{n} E_i$,

- where n is the number of instances in the training set.
+ Where n is the number of instances in the training set.

 To approximate the constants a and b, we minimize the above lose function, i.e., SSR, by differentiating it with respect to a,b and equating the resulting equations to zero.